 - Baking the Clay: When polymer clay is baked, it gives off chemicals as it is heated and becomes a type of plastic.
 It is not recommended to bake clay in an oven you would bake food in.
 As the clay bakes, it will give off chemicals that will coat the inside of your oven.
 Even after a good cleaning, residual chemicals from the clay can still be present in your oven.
 I suggest going to a yard sale or thrift shop and buying a used toaster oven with a working adjustable temperature control.
 (Mine cost about $2.)
 This toaster oven can be kept separate and only used for clay.
 I also suggest setting up your toaster oven outside of the living space, such as on a patio or in a garage, to avoid breathing any fumes as the clay is baking.

-I chose to mix colors of Fimo Soft & Fimo Professional to make a set of rainbow-colored hooks.
+I chose to mix colors of Fimo Soft & Fimo Professional (I prefer it over Fimo Soft) to make a set of rainbow-colored hooks.
 Because the original handles on my hooks were color-coded per size, I tried to make the new handles in similar colors to the original handles.
 Fimo Clay is sold in 2 ounce blocks, and each hook requires 1 ounce of clay.
 The Fimo blocks are divided into 8 sections, and to get 1 ounce of clay, you’ll need a total of 4 sections.
 The color blends below are described by how many complete sections of each color were used.
 (I marbled these colors together, and did not blend them together thoroughly.
 Here are the approximate color blends that I used:

 - Green #1 (US Size B hook): 2 sections of Lemon Yellow, 2 sections of leaf Green